savdp/Final-Project-on-Data-Journalism/README.md

 # If not now, when?
-The project examines the relation between procrastination and our mental health.
-It is based on two studies and presents the causes of procrastination, as well as ways to overcome them.
+The web article examines the reasons of procrastination, its impact on our mental health and ways to overcome them.
+The visualizations are based on two studies.

 # Studies
 <ul>